Arlaa/KUI_Arlaa/README.md

 | kui.text-position.lua      | Repositions the unit and spell text to the left side.
 Ignores health text.   |

 ## How do I install/use it?
-1. Click the green code button at the top of this page > Download Zip
+1. Navigate to the latest release page on the right hand side
-2. Double click and rename folder to Kui_Arlaa
+2. Download the zipped file.
+It may look like so: `Kui_Arlaa_11.7.zip`
-3. Drag the Kui_Arlaa folder into your addons folder which can be found at World of Warcraft\_retail_\Interface\AddOns
+3. Drag the Kui_Arlaa folder into your addons folder which can be found at `World of Warcraft\_retail_\Interface\AddOns`
 4. Restart or reload your World of Warcraft client and enable it in the addons menu

 ## Example in action